 The vegetative parts of Neobeckia are present from late May through early October, and the flowers from mid-June through mid-September, the fruit persists into September and October.

-The time of year you would expect to find Lake Cress flowering and fruiting in New York.
+The time of year you would expect to find Lake Water Cress flowering and fruiting in New York.

 Rorippa aquatica (Eat.)
 Palmer & Steyermark